Our simple 6-step guide provides you with essential strategies for teaching the most effective type of phonics. Includes free resources.

 - The ‘ph’ letter team is an alternative way of representing the ‘f’ sound and it appears in quite a few common words that children are familiar with, such as ‘elephant’ and ‘dolphin’.

-Your child will need to practise plenty of examples of words containing each of these letter teams before they will recognise them automatically.
+Children need to practise plenty of examples of words containing each of these digraphs before they will recognise them automatically.
 And, unfortunately, they will also have to learn a number of other letter teams that represent some of the same sounds.

-Some letter teams are ‘split’ either side of a consonant.
+Some digraphs are ‘split’ either side of a consonant.